Maui Legacy Farmers Pancake Breakfast Returns in 2026

 A festive pancake breakfast honoring Island farmers whose positive impact spans generations and who have contributed significantly to Mauiʻs agriculture industry.
 Their work has played a role in shaping agriculture today.
 We kick off AgFest by recognizing our Maui legacy farmers and ranchers.

-Breakfast prepared by The Fairmont Kea Lani, Maui includes pancakes, breakfast sausage, scrambled eggs, Maui Gold Pineapples, and Maui OMA Coffee.
+Breakfast prepared by The Fairmont Kea Lani includes pancakes, breakfast sausage, scrambled eggs, Maui Gold Pineapples, and Coffee.

-Mahalo to sponsors of Maui Legacy Pancake Breakfast:
+Mahalo to sponsor of Maui Legacy Pancake Breakfast:

 A festive pancake breakfast honoring Island farmers whose positive impact spans generations.
 More than just ‚‘ono pancakes and great coffee, this fun morning brings community together for a heartfelt tribute to island farmers for their lasting contribution to Maui agriculture.